wcst/ahoy/README.md

 ##Philosophy & Stack
 Our approach to front-end development is simple.
 Keep it [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), keep it modular.
 While we roll with an opinionated stack, we aren't tied to anything permanently.
 Our code, our process, our stack, it is ever-evolving.

 We have a [Yeoman](http://yeoman.io) generator – [Stamp](https://github.com/kyledetella/generator-stamp) – that we built to scaffold out new projects.
-Take a look at that to get familiar with the stack!
+Take a look at that to get a bit more familiar with our style.

 ##Git
 We use git as our version control system of choice.
 We run our client projects from [Beanstalk](http://beanstalkapp.com/) and our personal/internal libraries from [Github](http://github.com).